henrythemes/jekyll-bootstrap-theme/ngsintro/1604/labs/resequencing-analysis.md

 ## Accessing Programs

 First, we're going to run several programs that are installed under the module system.
-To access the bioinformatics modules you first need the bioinfo module:
+To access the bioinformatics modules you first need to load the bioinfo-tools module:

 ```bash
 module load bioinfo-tools